 Claudy concisely summarized the enforcement challenge facing the modern FCC within the evolving RF spectrum environment.
 He emphasized the necessity for government and industry collaboration to discover effective enforcement solutions that don't rely solely on old school approaches like trucks with antennas and other physical FCC enforcement resources.
 He posed several key questions to guide the session before opening the floor for group discussion: (1) How should the responsibility for enforcement be allocated between industry and the potentially under-equipped and overburdened FCC enforcement capacity?
-(2) How can we harness new technologies, such as artificial intelligence, to enhance enforcement outcomes?
-(3) What other opportunities may exist to bolster enforcement capacity against bad actors?
+(2) How can we harness new technologies, such as artificial intelligence, to enhance enforcement capacity against bad actors?